Paige (wrestler): Other media

 In October 2014, Bevis joined the cast of Total Divas, a reality television show produced by WWE and E!, for the second part of the show's third season, which began airing in 2015.
 Bevis guest starred on 14 January 2016 episode of the MTV series Ridiculousness.
 She appeared alongside Natalya, Brie Bella, and the Chrisley family on the 88th Academy Awards edition of E!
 Countdown to the Red Carpet on 28 February.

 In March 2015, Bevis was featured in Smosh's 131st installment of Game Bang, along with Xavier Woods, Seth Rollins, and Daniel Bryan.
 Bevis frequently appears at Wizard World comic con events across the United States, hosting fan signings, photo ops, and Q&A sessions.
 In June 2015, Bevis became one of the judges on the sixth season of Tough Enough.
 Before the show started, Paige predicted that she would fulfill a role similar to Simon Cowell as a judge.
 On 3 August 2015, Bevis was a guest on Stone Cold Steve Austin's Stone Cold Podcast, which aired on the WWE Network.
 She was a guest on Conan on 22 October.

 Bevis has appeared in two WWE Studios films; Santa's Little Helper, released in November 2015, and Scooby-Doo! and WWE: Curse of the Speed Demon, in which she provided a voice role and was released in July 2016.
 She provided a voice role in the WWE Studios and Sony Pictures Animation film Surf's Up 2: WaveMania, which was released in 2017.

 Bevis was featured in the WWE Network special WWE Chronicle that premiered on 26 January 2019.

-On 6 February 2024, Bevis attended the Phoenix Suns vs Milwaukee Bucks NBA game, where she suplexed the Suns' gorilla mascot after helping with the halftime show.